 In 1944 the Air Ministry wanted to tear down Gunby Hall to build a runway.
 Field-Marshall Sir Archibald Montgomery-Massingberd forestalled them by donating his family home to the National Trust and the Air Ministry had to look elsewhere for their runway.
 The last Massingberds left Gunby in 1967.

 One of more peculiar objects at Gunby is a model of a Napoleonic War battleship made of mutton bones.
 It is said that the bones were gnawed into the necessary shape by French prisoners of War.
-Perhaps more expected are the collection of clocks, Meissen ceramics and Delt pottery, as well as fine furniture and paintings and memorabilia associated with Dr. Johnson and Lord Tennyson.
+Perhaps more expected are the collection of clocks, Meissen ceramics and Delft pottery, as well as fine furniture and paintings and memorabilia associated with Dr Johnson and Alfred, Lord Tennyson.

 There are 8 acres of gardens with a walled garden, formal borders, and treed walks.
-Look for a dovecote, stable block, and a special storage building for apples.
+Look for a historic dovecote, stable block, and a special storage building for apples.
 In the grounds is St Peter's Church, which holds memorials to generations of Massingberds.
 The oldest memorial is a brass commemorating Thomas and Johanna Massingberd, c.
 1405.

 About Gunby Hall